alexnaylor99/Random-Name-Generator/README.md

 # Over-engineered Random Name Generator
 > A name generator for the 21st century

+## Motivation

+Names are important because they serve as unique identifiers for individuals, groups, or things.
+They can convey information about a person's identity, culture, background, or purpose.
+Randomly selecting names is important because it eliminates biases or preferences that can be introduced when choosing names based on personal preferences or preconceived notions.
+Random selection can also ensure fairness, equal opportunity, and transparency in various contexts such as research, contests, or lotteries.

+## Features

+- Generates random names from a list of names
+- Removes duplicate names
+- Selects a number of names specified by the user
+- Grammatically respects the number of names selected

 ## Usage

 Ensure you have Python 3.10 or later installed.